Chrometa in Inc

 Freshness Warning

-This article is over 3 years old.
-It's possible that the information you read below isn't current.
+This blog post is over 14 years old.
+It's possible that the information you read below isn't current and the links no longer work.

 Congrats to my friend Brett Owens and his Sacramento area time tracking startup Chrometa for getting some press in an Inc magazine article about working with angel investors.